the-kakfa-dude/abides/java8/java_db_sonar/README.md

 This project was written for Java 8.

-If you don't need a database and/or functional tests, see our sibling project `py_sonar`.
+If you don't need a database and/or functional tests, see our sibling project `java_sonar`.
 If you also don't need quality analysis, the barest-bones project is `java_example`.